Menu

 If you’re planning to help your clients with ad placements on television, radio shows, podcasts, blogs and news publications, you’ll need to start building a stable of media contacts.
 From these outlets, collect media kits that list advertising rates, demographics and specs so you know what kinds of campaigns might be appropriate for your clients to place there.

 Prepare to introduce yourself to sales representatives at the media outlets you plan to use regularly.
-If you have been in the industry, create a portfolio of your past work to highlight ad campaigns you’ve worked on and make your ad sales meetings go more smoothly.
+If you have been in the industry for some time, create a portfolio of your past work to highlight ad campaigns you’ve worked on and grab attention during ad sales meetings.

 “Relationships are everything,” Lewis said.
 “As a new agency, you’re asking people to take a risk by working with an unproven entity.
 If you’re talking to people you’ve already built trust with in a previous role, they’ll be much more likely to give you a shot.”

-If you’re thinking about entering the advertising industry, now is a great time.
-With more people working remotely and decentralized business models on the rise, the playing field has leveled, giving small agencies a better chance to compete with larger ones.
+Although some ad agencies prefer to run their operations out of physical locations, many conduct their business primarily online, allowing for more accessible and specialized firms to gain a footing in the market.
+Plus, with more people working remotely and decentralized business models on the rise, the playing field has leveled, giving small agencies a better chance to compete with larger ones.

 “Since the pandemic, everything in the industry has changed,” Lewis said.
 “We’re seeing the CMO [chief marketing officer] … in one place, the brand manager in another and their support staff scattered around the country — or even countries. … It just comes down to the people.
 If you have good ones, you’re well on your way.”

-Here are some benefits of starting an ad agency.
+Besides the continued demand for advertising services, here are some more benefits of starting an ad agency.

-Many agencies operate remotely, so they don’t need to invest in a brick-and-mortar office space.
-In most cases, your only startup costs will be technology equipment (hardware and software), internet service and any applicable business registration.
+Many ad agencies operate remotely, so they don’t need to invest in a brick-and-mortar office space.
+In most cases, your only startup costs will be technology equipment (like the hardware and software mentioned above), high-quality internet service and any applicable business registration.
 You don’t need a big team to get started, either.
-You can run the business and execute a lot of the deliverables yourself, in the beginning, to save money on salaries and wages.
+You can run the business and execute a lot of the deliverables yourself to save money on salaries and wages, especially in the beginning.

 Thanks to digital tools, ad agencies can serve clients anywhere in the world.
-Although the industry is crowded, there are a lot of opportunities to carve out a niche by catering to specific types of businesses, such as restaurants, salons, medical practices or law firms.
+There are a lot of opportunities to carve out a niche by catering to specific types of businesses, such as restaurants, salons, medical practices or law firms.
+Without physical boundaries, your client base won’t be limited by geography.

-You don’t need years of experience to start a digital advertising agency because the industry is constantly changing.
+You don’t need years of experience to start an advertising agency because the industry is constantly changing.
 With baseline knowledge of copywriting and design, plus a willingness to learn new and emerging platforms, you can launch your business and start making a name for yourself.
-In fact, many smaller agencies now work with larger brands.
+In fact, your smaller size could be what sets your firm apart.

 “Bigger brands have started to consider smaller agencies a real viability,” Lewis said.
 “We’re seeing a real renaissance in the industry, with more brands working with small agencies and smaller agencies creating some of the best work.”